April 15th meeting will be held @ Kevin Brady Community Center. Doors open at 5:30

 All those interested in quilting and sewing, regardless of skill level, are welcome to join The Woodlands Area Quilt Guild.

-You are welcome to attend up to two meetings before joining, but after that, please pay the appropriate dues before attending further meetings.
+You are welcome to attend up to two meetings before paying dues.

 Dues